 So what do street people use as weapons?

 More often than not, what they can get ahold of fall into two loose categories:

 The ubiquitous pocket knife is lower profile than a sharpened ice pick.
 If you haven't seen it, now vendors are selling pointed pens that look like Crayola markers as "low signature" defensive tools.
 They're selling sharpened paring knives and box cutters.

-Real talk: What the f*** kind of idiot buys that?
+Real talk: Who buys that?

 Almost any adult you come across would see that and be thinking "well, that's a weird thing for a grown man to be carrying around."
 This particularly bad idea has the added benefit of being a weapon that will attract children's attention.
 Brilliant work, guys.

 Same with a box cutter.
 If you're not opening boxes at WalMart, it's out of place.

 The entire purpose of being 'gray' is blending in and doing things in such a way that if you *are* forced to resort to violence, everyone is completely caught off guard and thinks to themselves "holy s***, I thought he was just a regular person".

 There are arguably no people more invisible than the homeless.
 They're societies "untouchables".
 We shy away from them, avoid eye contact, get uncomfortable when they're around, and promptly forget them.
 They live without addresses or social security numbers or checking accounts.
 There's a ton we can learn from them in terms of how to be resourceful in a "worst case" scenario.